kiranreigns/trendz_ecommerce_app/README.md

 TrendZ is a full-stack e-commerce platform that provides a seamless shopping experience with integrated payment processing, order management, and an administrative dashboard.
 It features real-time inventory management, multi-payment gateway support, and a responsive user interface.

-The platform combines a customer-facing storefront with a powerful admin panel, enabling businesses to manage products, track orders, and analyze sales performance.
-Built with React and Node.js, TrendZ offers features like wishlist management, shopping cart functionality, multiple payment options (Stripe, Razorpay, COD), and automated order confirmation emails.
+The platform comes with a customer-facing storefront and an admin panel, enabling businesses to manage products and update orders.
+Built with React and Node.js, TrendZ offers features like wishlist management, shopping bag functionality, multiple payment options (Stripe, Razorpay, COD), and automated order confirmation emails.

 ## Repository Structure